ConductionNL/product-website-template/README.md

 Whether you're a seasoned developer or a newcomer to open source projects, the Product Website Template is a valuable resource that can help you showcase your work professionally and appealingly.

+## Adventages
+- **No coding needed** just copy the workflow to your repository
+- **No server needed** github pages wil host your site
+- **No content needed** the page wil use the documentation that you already have in your repository
+- **No maintance or updates** the page will alwasy fetch the latest version of your documentation
+- **Follows your organizations style** just use your exisitng NL Design tokens to style the page

+All in all its a simple, quick, fire and forget solution for providing a simple product page that is always up to date.
 ## Using this template for your own GitHub repository

 1. **Download the GitHub Workflow File**